belav/csharpier/.github/ISSUE_TEMPLATE/extension--rider--vs--vscode-.md

 **Environments**
 - IDE Version:
 - Extension Version:
-- CSharpier Version:
+- CSharpier Version: (will NOT be the same as the extension version)
 - Operating System:
 - .csharpierrc Settings:
 - .editorconfig Settings: